 StrongLink Adds Native LTFS Support to Cross-Platform Data Management

-New StrongLink with LTFS option now powers policy-based data management across all storage types, including tape libraries from all major vendors.PORTLAND, OREGON, USA, June 23, 2020 /EINPresswire.com/ -- StrongBox Data Solutions, the leading provider of autonomous data management and archive solutions, announced today the release of the second generation StrongLink® data and storage resource management software, which introduces dramatic scale-out performance improvements as well as an optional LTFS feature that adds native support for tape libraries from any vendor.
+StrongLink now powers policy-based data management across all storage types, including tape libraries from all major vendors.PORTLAND, OREGON, UNITED STATES, June 29, 2020 /EINPresswire.com/ -- StrongBox Data Solutions, the leading provider of autonomous data management and archive solutions, announced today the release of the second generation StrongLink® data and storage resource management software, which introduces dramatic scale-out performance improvements as well as an optional LTFS feature that adds native support for tape libraries from any vendor.
 These new capabilities enable IT managers to seamlessly manage their data by policy in a cross-platform global namespace that can include flash, disk, tape, and cloud storage from any vendor.

 StrongLink is a vendor-neutral software solution designed to help IT managers and data stewards leverage metadata-derived intelligence about their files and storage resources to automate policy-based data management actions.
 StrongLink bridges multi-vendor storage silos to aggregate metadata from file systems as well as user-defined custom metadata about the files, providing a data-centric approach based upon business priorities to automate file actions across storage resources in a global namespace.
 This also means that users can access files on any storage type via standard file protocols, whether the underlying storage supports that protocol or not.